arn-the-long-beard/seeded_game_of_life/README.md

 Then I found seed and I was like ><  <3 so excited.
 After testing other alternative, I found that seed is the one that use the most the full potential of Rust and it is the easier to start new project with.

+This project is a **RAW** adaptation to Rust/Seed where it is easy to see the " translation " from js/wasm.
+I will make later a new branch of it with more worked out version of it where I use ElRef and have refactored code.

 ### 1. Clone the project